Martial Arts Karate Mat Premium 1 Inch

 Our 1-year warranty includes protection against manufacturer defects.
 Be confident in the longevity provided.

 The reversible karate floor tiles come in three multi color options of black/gray, red/blue, and wood grain/black.
 Color tone variations can and will most likely occur within the same batch.
 Even those that are made at the factory within minutes of each other can vary in color.
+Occasionally, the coloring may transfer from the materials to feet and uniforms.
+Our experience shows that red and black tiling most often transfers the colors.
 This is common with EVA.

 For customers matching the faux wooden grain found with previous orders, please request a sample from our customer service, as wooden grains can have varying colors, and our current colors may not match older versions.